DimKaisaris/Exercises-in-Excel/README.md

 ## Project Overview
 In this project I am using Excel to solve many exercises taken from the
 course "Data Analyst" from National and Kapodistrian University of Athens.
--Control structures in ms excel
+- Control structures in ms excel